 The next 3 social media platforms your business should be using are Instagram, Twitter, and LinkedIn.
 Which platforms should you focus on?
 The answer will rely significantly on your audience.
 As you go through your social media marketing journey, you’ll find the platforms which work best for you and your goals, so adjust your presence on each accordingly.

 Take some time to conduct preliminary research before joining a platform.
 This will help pinpoint important information such as where most of your ideal clients are active.

 7. If you find yourself too busy, use a social media tool!

 Managing all your social media accounts, creating relevant posts, handling ads, tracking live updates – all these can easily become too much to manage single-handedly.
 If you find yourself too busy to run a successful social media marketing campaign, there are software-based services available that can help.

 Consider using an intelligent tool like Practina to improve your social media marketing, automatically.
-Practina is an automated social media marketing tool that removes the hassle of social media marketing for any real estate business.
+Practina is an automated social media marketing tool that removes the hassle of real estate marketing business.
 Using artificial intelligence, Practina automates your practice’s social media posts, eliminating the time-consuming process of manually conceptualizing, creating, and uploading a post to each of your social networks.
 Practina operates at a fraction of the cost of a traditional marketing specialist, helping you save money while improving your digital marketing.